coolyjg/rukos/doc/platform_raspi4.md

 Then run with features `ARCH=aarch64 PLATFORM = raspi4-aarch64` and use the command `make chainboot` to transmit the xxxx_raspi4-aarch64.bin to your raspi4.

-# How to debug ArceOS on raspi4
+# How to debug Rukos on raspi4

 Recommand you download this tutorial first: